doktordirk/aurelia-authentication-loopback-sample/README.md

 jspm install
 ```

+### Optional:

+Install loopback-component-explorer with `npm install loopback-component-explorer --save-dev` to use the loopback api explorer (free registration needed).

+Use `npm install strongloop -g` for the [Strongloop](http://loopback.io/) suite

-##How to run the sample
+## How to run the sample

 In the root folder type:
 ```
 npm start
 ```
 This builds the aurelia-client and serves client and api.
-Then open `http://localhost:3000` and sign up or use the provided user email:user@example.com / password:none
+Open `http://localhost:3000` to sign up or use the provided user email:user@example.com / password:none

-##What's in it
+## What's in it

 The [loopback](https://docs.strongloop.com/display/public/LB/LoopBack) api server has a user and a customer model with ACL.
 ```